gbvbahia01/Make/README.md

 If you do not use JSR303 annotations Make will create open values for all fields.
 You can change this behavior using the Specialized Factories too.

 ## Requirements
-To build it you will need the Apache Maven.
+To build it you will need the Apache Maven.<br>
 The object to be made needs to have a default constructor.
 A constructor without arguments.<br>
 Make will create all fields for the object, if the field is another complex object is necessary that object has a default constructor too or null will be set.